open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 -   **(2)**
     Declares the interfaces provided by the new service.
-    Interfaces names can be chosen arbitrarily, but they should not collide.
+    Interface names can be chosen arbitrarily, but they should not collide.
-    It is a good practice to chose a prefix similar (or equal) to the package name.
+    It is a good practice to choose a prefix similar (or equal) to the package name.

 -   **(3)**
     References the interface `"runtime.ApplicationContext"`.